metaplex-foundation/developer-hub/src/pages/core/index.md

 Metaplex Core is the new NFT Standard by Metaplex Foundation.
 Compared to other Standards, including our own Token Metadata Program, it has the following advantages:

 - **Unprecedented Cost Efficiency**: Metaplex Core offers the lowest minting costs compared to available alternatives.
-For instance, an NFT that would cost .022 SOL with Token Metadata or .0046 SOL wit Token Extensions can be minted with Core for .0029 SOL.
+For instance, an NFT that would cost .022 SOL with Token Metadata or .0046 SOL with Token Extensions can be minted with Core for .0029 SOL.
 - **Low Compute**: Core Operations have a small Compute Unit Footprint.
 This allows more Transactions to be included into one block.
 Instead of 205000 CU for minting Core requires just 17000 CU.
 - **Single Account Design**: Instead of relying on a fungible Token Standard like SPL Token or Token extensions (aka Token22) it is focusing on the needs of a NFT Standard.
 This allows the Program to just use a single Program that also tracks the owner.
 - **Enforced Royalties**: Core allows you to [enforce Royalties](/core/plugins/royalties) by default.